 - Pre-configured server options

-- Traffic surges on other websites can slow down your website
+- Increased traffic on other websites can affect your website’s speed

-In fact, VPS hosting can be great for medium-sized businesses with a rapidly growing number of websites and traffic.
+VPS web hosting is a great option for medium-sized sites, eCommerce shops, and large blogs with a rapidly growing number of visitors.

 - Dedicated server space

-- Traffic surges on other websites have no effect on your performance
+- Increased traffic on other websites has no impact on your site’s performance

 - Root access to the server

 - High customizability